 • need adaptive or assistive technological devices in the classroom (such as a keyboard for writing)

-• wear braces, use crutches or walker, or need a wheelchair
+• wear braces, use crutches or a walker, or need a wheelchair

-• need extra time to get to classes or use of an elevator
+• need extra time to get to classes or need to use an elevator

-• miss class time due to physical therapy sessions and medical appointments
+• miss class time due to physical therapy sessions and medical visits

 • need tutoring or support